armen-asriyan/eval-backend/README.md

 **7. Open your browser and navigate to `http://localhost:5173` (default Vite port)**

-<p style="margin-top: 2rem; text-align: center">🚀 That's it!
+<p align="center">🚀 That's it!
 You should now have a fully functional portfolio website with admin dashboard.</p>

 <p align="center">📌 Don't forget to create the first user with the `/register` endpoint</p>